nextoa/cabric/README.rst

 .. note::

-    Cabric was stoped development at 2017-12-31.
+    Cabric was stopped add new feature at 2017-12-31.

     We focus on docker but fabric can only works on python2.x.
     We don't plan support python2 anymore.